IT Control and Audit

 In honor of Halloween, we'll start with a discussion about something creepy called Stuxnet — believed to be the first truly weaponized computer malware — and how it crossed over into the more traditional cyberspace.
 That will underscore the connection between Information Technology and Operational Technology, while introducing you to terms like “zero day” vulnerabilities, exploits, and attacks.
 In the spirit of Halloween, we’ll keep things dark by talking about worms, viruses, malware attacks, and other scary stuff.

-Perhaps scariest of all, we'll briefly introduce COBIT - an extremely useful framework for organizing IT control objectives and audit activities.
+We'll also dig deeper into COBIT - an extremely useful governance framework for organizing IT control objectives and audit activities.

 Day Three: